 Do you sit down to eat dinner together on a regular basis?
-Sitting down to eat dinner can be tough for a busy family especially if you are juggling after school activities, working late, or running your kids to their extracurricular activities during the week.
-But there is proven research available that eating dinner together around the kitchen table is very important to the emotional and well-being of your child/children.
+Sitting down to eat meals together as a family can be tough for a busy family especially if you are juggling after-school activities, working late, or running your kids to their extracurricular activities during the week.
+But there is proven research available that eating dinner together around the kitchen table is very important to the emotional well-being of your child/children.
 We get it if you can’t sit down every single night, but you should make it a priority to sit down and eat dinner together as much as possible.

 Work on Those Table Manners

 Many kids don’t have a clue on how to use proper table manners when they have to attend a formal or even eat out at a restaurant.
 Family mealtime can be used to teach your children how to act at the dinner table.
 Use this time to teach them what is appropriate vs unacceptable behavior.
 Here is a list of ideas on what you should teach your child so that they are prepared on how to act in a

 - how to place their napkin in their lap